fmanja/nextjs-hrpdgenerator/OPEN_SOURCE_CHECKLIST.md

 ### 2. Review and Update

-- [ ] Review `README.md` - Ensure all information is accurate
+- [x] Review `README.md` - Ensure all information is accurate
-- [ ] Review `DEPLOYMENT.md` - Verify all instructions are correct
+- [x] Review `DEPLOYMENT.md` - Verify all instructions are correct
-- [ ] Review `CONTRIBUTING.md` - Customize if needed for your project
+- [x] Review `CONTRIBUTING.md` - Customize if needed for your project
-- [ ] Review `CODE_OF_CONDUCT.md` - Ensure it aligns with your values
+- [x] Review `CODE_OF_CONDUCT.md` - Ensure it aligns with your values
-- [ ] Check `.env.example` - Ensure it has all required variables with placeholders
+- [x] Check `.env.example` - Ensure it has all required variables with placeholders

 ### 3. Security Check

 - [x] Verify `.env.local` is in `.gitignore` (✅ Already done)
-- [ ] Verify no actual AWS credentials are in the codebase
+- [x] Verify no actual AWS credentials are in the codebase
-- [ ] Verify no API keys or secrets are committed
+- [x] Verify no API keys or secrets are committed
-- [ ] Run `git log` to check commit history for sensitive data
+- [x] Run `git log` to check commit history for sensitive data
-- [ ] Consider using `git-secrets` or similar tool to scan for secrets
+- [x] Consider using `git-secrets` or similar tool to scan for secrets

 ### 4. Final Checks

-- [ ] Run `npm run build` to ensure build works
+- [x] Run `npm run lint` to ensure no linting errors
-- [ ] Run `npm run lint` to ensure no linting errors
+- [x] Run `npm run build` to ensure build works
-- [ ] Test the application locally
+- [x] Test the application locally
-- [ ] Review all documentation for typos and accuracy
+- [x] Review all documentation for typos and accuracy
 - [ ] Consider adding a CHANGELOG.md for version history

 ### 5. GitHub Repository Setup